technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

 In this lab, you will learn to use Microsoft Copilot within **Microsoft 365 Pages** to
 -  Interact with Copilot to generate and edit content.
 -  Refine and enhance generated content using **Microsoft 365 Pages** features.
--  Share and collaborate on M365 Pages with a team for seamless productivity.
+-  Share and collaborate on **Microsoft 365 Pages** with a team for seamless productivity.
 -  Re-access and manage pages from the Pages module in **Microsoft 365**.

 **Scenario**: